phalcon/documentation/docs/routing.md

     This will only work if the router was created without default routes: `$router = Phalcon\Mvc\Router(false);`

 ## Defaults
-You can define default values for `module`, `controller` and `action.
+You can define default values for `module`, `controller`, and `action.
 When a route is missing any of these elements in its path, the router will automatically use the default value set.

 ```php
 <?php